RubixML/ML/README.md

 $dataset->apply($transformer);
 ```

-Here are a list of the Transformers available in Rubix.

-### Dense and Sparse Random Projectors
+### Dense Random Projector
-A Random Projector is a dimensionality reducer based on the [Johnson-Lindenstrauss lemma](https://en.wikipedia.org/wiki/Johnson-Lindenstrauss_lemma "Johnson-Lindenstrauss lemma") that uses a random matrix to project a feature vector onto a user-specified number of dimensions.
-It is faster than most non-randomized dimensionality reduction techniques and offers similar performance.

-The difference between the Dense and Sparse Random Projectors are that the Dense version uses a dense random guassian distribution and the Sparse version uses a sparse matrix (mostly 0's).
+This is a version of a random projector that uses a random matrix sampled from a dense uniform distribution [-1, 1].

 ##### Continuous *Only*